Lachifiko/Lachifiko/README.md

 ### :woman_technologist: About Me :

 - 👋 Hi, I’m Olachi Efika
-- 👀 I am a DevOps professional with a background in law.
-I am passionate about learning and hope to showcase my learning in what I create.
+- 👀 I am a DevOps professional who is passionate about learning and hope to showcase my learning in what I create.
-- 🌱 I learnt web development through The Odin Project
-- 🌱 I learnt python through Python For Everybody(PY4E)
-- 🌱 I learnt cloud computing on AWS through the SheBuilds CloudUp program
-- 🌱 I am currently learning DevOps through VisualPath
+- 🌱 I am a beneficiary of a wealth of mostly free resources such as The Odin Project, Python For Everybody(PY4E), SheBuilds CloudUp program, VisualPath, Cloud     Project Bootcamp, Team Alpha DevOps Mentorship
 - 💞️ I’m looking to collaborate on group projects
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/olachi-efika-65b07627)